BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 ![](bcr-2020-007/2.png)

-#### HDKey Fingerprint Source
+#### HDKey Digest Source Specification

+When a unique identifier to a `crypto-hdkey` is needed, an extract of its fields, called the *digest source* is created and then used as input to the SHA-256 hashing algorithm.
+The resulting digest can be compared to digests produced the same way to determine whether a key has a particular identity.
+See [BCR-2021-002: Digests for Digital Objects](bcr-2021-002-digest.md) for more information.

-The fingerprint source of a `crypto-hdkey` is the SHA-256 hash of the following CBOR structure:
+The digest source of a `crypto-hdkey` has the following CBOR structure:

 ```
-hdkey-fingerprint-source = [
+hdkey-digest-source = [
 	crypto-hdkey.key-data-bytes, ; key data
 	crypto-hdkey.chain-code-bytes / null, ; encode `null` if key has no chain code
 	crypto-coininfo.type ; coin type